Chery: Expansion period

 In May 2003, Chery launched its smallest car, the QQ, which became popular due to its design and affordability.
 Despite its successful sales, it also received quality and durability complaints from owners.
-In June 2003, American manufacturer General Motors (GM) filed a widely publicized lawsuit against Chery, alleging that the design of the QQ copied the first-generation Daewoo Matiz, a vehicle developed by GM Daewoo.
+In June 2003, American manufacturer General Motors (GM) filed a lawsuit against Chery, alleging that the QQ was a copy of the Daewoo Matiz, a vehicle developed by GM Daewoo.
 In late 2005, the lawsuit was settled out of court.

-GM was not the only manufacturer to have been exasperated with Chery; Volkswagen planned to file a lawsuit against Chery regarding the secret side deals it engaged with VW parts suppliers to produce the Chery Fengyun that resembled the Volkswagen Jetta.
+GM was not the only manufacturer to have been exasperated with Chery; Volkswagen planned to file a lawsuit against Chery regarding the secret side deals it engaged with VW parts suppliers to produce the Chery Fengyun that was based on the Volkswagen Jetta II.
 Volkswagen agreed to abstain from a planned lawsuit after Chery offered financial settlement out of court.
-These entrepreneurial risk-taking led The Wall Street Journal in 2007 to describe Chery's corporate culture as "an odd hybrid of Communist state enterprise and entrepreneurial start-up".
+This entrepreneurial risk-taking led The Wall Street Journal in 2007 to describe Chery's corporate culture as "an odd hybrid of Communist state enterprise and entrepreneurial start-up".

 In December 2004, Chery entered an importation agreement with American company Visionary Vehicles, laying the groundwork to introduce five Chery models to US and Canada.
 Visionary Vehicles was owned by Malcolm Bricklin, widely known as the entrepreneur who brought Yugo cars to the US.
 Both companies hoped to sell 150,000 vehicles in the US by 2007.
 Investments were made to ensure compliance with safety regulations, and a dealership network was established across North America.
-Allegations of breach of contract by Chery and the legal disputes that followed in 2006 disrupted the collaboration between both companies, and Visionary Vehicles ended up winning a lawsuit it brought against Chery in 2013 to recoup losses from the failed deal.
+Allegations of breach of contract by Chery and the legal disputes that followed in 2006 disrupted the collaboration between both companies, and Visionary Vehicles ended up winning a lawsuit it brought against Chery in 2013 to recoup losses from the failed deal.In July 2006, Chery launched the QQ in Malaysia through local distributor Alado Corp.

 Chery started improving its engineering capabilities, and launching other new products such as the Tiggo SUV and other models.
 In 2003, Chery started buying 1.4-litre Tritec petrol engines produced in Brazil and jointly developed by BMW and Chrysler.
 In 2005, the company used a Mitsubishi Motors engine for the Tiggo, which was widely used in the Chinese car industry at that time.
 Chery started producing its own engine branded as ACTECO since 2006.
 It is the result of a technical cooperation dating from 2003 with AVL, an Austrian engineering company.
+In 2007, Chery exported 119,891 vehicles.

 Starting 2008, Chery supplied ACTECO engines to Fiat, which used the 1.6- and 1.8-liter engines for the Fiat Linea.